skeeto/atomkv/README.md

 ### `POST /path/to/key`

 Forcefully overwrite the key with a JSON-encoded value.
-This always succeeds so long as the key is valid.
+This always succeeds for valid keys.

 ### `PUT /path/to/key`

 Attempt to store a new JSON-encoded value under the given key.
-An `X-Revision` header *must* be supplied, indicating the assumed new revision number — which is one more than the last observed revision.
+An `X-Revision` header *must* be supplied, indicating the assumed new revision number — one more than the last observed revision.
 It only succeeds if the expected revision number matches.

 [cors]: https://developer.mozilla.org/en-US/docs/Glossary/CORS